GianMen91/gitlab-statistics/README.md

 1. Navigate to the [Issues](https://github.com/GianMen91/gitlab-statistics/issues) section of the repository.
 2. Check if there is an existing issue similar to the one you'd like to create.
 3. If there isn't an existing issue, create a new issue by clicking the "New issue" button.
-4. Provide a descriptive title and detailed information about the proposed changes that you want to potentially add to the current script.
+4. Provide a descriptive title and detailed information about the proposed changes you want to add to the current script.

 ---